flycheck/flycheck/doc/index.rst

-It uses various syntax checking and linting tools to automatically check the contents of buffers while you type, and reports warnings and errors directly in the buffer, or in an optional error list.
-The following screenshot shows Flycheck at work in an Emacs Lisp buffer, with the `Solarized Light`_ theme and the `Source Code Pro`_ font:
+It uses various syntax checking and linting tools to automatically check the contents of buffers while you type, and reports warnings and errors directly in the buffer, or in an optional error list:

 .. figure:: /images/screenshot.png
    :align: center
    :width: 731
    :height: 519
    :scale: 75%

+   Flycheck at work in an Emacs Lisp buffer, with the `Solarized Light`_ theme and the `Source Code Pro`_ font.

 .. _Solarized Light: https://github.com/bbatsov/solarized-emacs
 .. _Source Code Pro: https://github.com/adobe/source-code-pro